Last Updated on April 19, 2023

 Rottweilers are large, strong, and sometimes stubborn dogs that need regular training to avoid any bad habits from developing.

 The training fees for group lessons can range from $50 to $125 for four to eight weeks, but regular initial training will be much cheaper in the long run than trying to rectify habits later on as your Rottweiler matures.

-Then there is also the cost of supplies to consider, such as a pet bed, crate, leash, collar, food and water bowls, and pet toys.
+Then there is also the price of supplies to consider, such as a pet bed, crate, leash, collar, food and water bowls, and pet toys.

 Common Rottie health issues and costs to treat them

 The most common health issue that affects giant breeds is hip dysplasia, which affects the joints.
 Treating this could be between $1500 and $6000.

 Another joint disease that this breed can develop is osteochondritis dissecans.
-This is particularly common if puppies grow too quickly and can cost between $2000 and $4000 in vet bills.
+This is particularly common if puppies grow too quickly and can range between $2000 and $4000 in vet bills.

 Rottweilers can also develop other diseases, including entropion at the fees of between $300 and $1,500, sub-aortic stenosis, which can set you back $500 to $1,500, and elbow dysplasia, which can cost between $1,500 and $4,000.